sukkergris/job-application/README.md

 1. Create an account
 2. Add an organization
 3. Add your devs to your organization
-4. Your devs will do the rest #todo: needs testing that the dev can add new stacks to the org.
+4. Your devs will do the rest `#todo: needs testing that the dev can add new stacks to the org`
 5. Make this stack your own.
 [Add This Code To Your Stacks](/IaC/_doc_Add-This-Code-To-Your-Stack.md)

 ## Setting up mailchimp